mef/linux-mef/README.md

-# bunsen-mef
+# linux-mef

-My Bunsenlabs linux config

-This repository gathers a set of scripts / how-to guides which I use to customize my laptops configurations.
+This repository gathers a set of notes, scripts, tips gathered from my linux usage.

+I wrote it for myself, but have no reason to keep it private.

+Use at your own risks.

 Work in progress.

-## System setup
+## Bunsenlabs linux config

 ### Disk Partitioning

-## Configuration
+Once bunsen is installed, and bl-welcome has been run, execute bunsenLabs-helium-setup.